 - Urge people to stay calm and evacuate in a quick and orderly manner.
 WALK, DO NOT RUN - Knock on closed and/or locked doors, state the nature of the emergency and proceed without delay to sweep through area.
 Ensure you evacuate with your assigned personnel and report any rooms/areas that were locked or inaccessible. - If it is safe to do so, close (do not lock) windows and doors on your way out.
 This will help to prevent oxygen from feeding the fire, provide containment, and slow the spread of the fire. - Use the stairway to evacuate; DO NOT use the elevator(s) - If possible, assist occupants that are unable to evacuate using the stairs.
 Individuals requiring assistance are required to have a personal evacuation plan.
 Refer to Appendix 3: Disability and Accessibility Considerations and Appendix 4: Individualized Evacuation Plan.
 Alternatively, individuals having difficulty can be directed to an area of refuge or a safe location inside the building.
-Building Floor Wardens and Building Emergency Directors must relay the location of these occupants to the Fire Department. - Direct evacuated occupants to the Predesignated Meeting Area located: The grass area at the intersection between Main Mall & Stores Road, near the Engineering Cairn upon exiting the building. - 5.
-Call 911: - a) State your name. - b) Provide the address and the nearest intersection (West Mall).
-The address of your building is:
+Building Floor Wardens and Building Emergency Directors must relay the location of these occupants to the Fire Department. - 4.
+Direct evacuated occupants to the Predesignated Meeting Area located: (1) Along Main Mall in front of the SE corner of the Beaty Museum.
+Assemble here if you are located in the South Block of ESB.
+(2) Grassy area along Main Mall, next to the Aquatic Ecosystems Research Laboratory (AERL).
+Assemble here if you are in the North Block of ESB upon exiting the building. - 5.
+Call 911: - a) State your name. - b) Provide the address and the nearest intersection.
+The address of your building is: 2207 Main Mall, Vancouver V6T 1Z4. - c) Provide the following information about the fire: - WHERE: Floor number, room number - WHEN: Approximate time fire started - WHAT: What caused the fire, is it spreading, are people injured or requiring urgent assistance - OTHER INFORMATION: Hazardous materials, potential access issues etc. - 6.
+Proceed to pre-determined meeting location for Building Emergency Directors and Building Floor Wardens located: Outside Entry Vestibule Main Mall Entrance. - 7.
+Ensure all evacuation information from Building Floor Wardens is reported to the Building Emergency Director and that information is relayed over to First Responders when they arrive.